Perempuan Berkalung Sorban

 Perempuan Berkalung Sorban, released internationally as Woman with a Turban, is a 2009 Indonesian religious drama film, written by Gina S. Noer and Hanung Bramantyo and directed by Hanung Bramantyo, and stars Revalina S. Temat, Reza Rahadian, Oka Antara and Widyawati.
-This film was released on January 15, 2009, and produced by Starvision Plus.
-Based on the novel by Abidah El Khalieqy, telling about Anissa, a Muslim woman, always understanding of a situation in her life, men always being positioned higher than women in any aspects of life.
-Anissa wanted man and woman is balance in gender.
-Anissa thinks in Muslim, the man is greatest than the woman.
-And the ending, Anissa know one thing that her wrongs and had a special 'chair' in Muslims.
+This film was released on January 15, 2009, and was produced by Starvision Plus.
+Based on the novel by Abidah El Khalieqy, telling about Anissa, a Muslim woman, always understanding of a situation in her life, men are always positioned higher than women in any aspect of life.
+Anissa wanted men and women to be equal in gender.
+Anissa thinks that in Muslim culture, the man is greater than the woman.
+And the ending, Anissa knows one thing that her wrongs had a special 'chair' in Muslims.

 Plot

 Anissa (Revalina S. Temat) comes from patriarchal society revolving around kyais (religious leaders) and religious boarding schools.
 From childhood, Anissa has always been treated unfairly due to her gender.
-The only person who treats her right is her uncle, Khudori who encourages her and shows her that there is a different world outside where men are not viewed as superior and women are treated more equally.
-Anissa’s love for Khudori (Oka Antara), her uncle, went unanswered as Khudori still is closely related with her family despite not being a blood relative Khudori represses his feeling and goes to Cairo to continue his education.
+The only person who treats her right is her uncle, Khudori, who encourages her and shows her that there is a different world outside where men are not viewed as superior and women are treated more equally.
+Anissa’s love for Khudori (Oka Antara), her uncle, went unanswered as Khudori is still closely related to her family, despite not being a blood relative.
+Khudori represses his feelings and goes to Cairo to continue his education.

-Khudori has always encouraged Anissa to continue her studies, however, Anissa’s father refuses, instead marrying her off to Samsudin (Reza Rahadian).
+Khudori has always encouraged Anissa to continue her studies; however, Anissa’s father refuses, instead marrying her off to Samsudin (Reza Rahadian).
 As her world falls apart, Anissa finds out that Khudori has returned from Cairo.
 Khudori cannot do more than embrace and comfort her, just like any uncle to a niece.
 Unfortunately, Samsudin finds them together, a slander that changes everything.
 The incident causes the death of Anissa’s father.